manufosela/Automatic-Form-Validation/README.md

 The form is checked before the submit action, in that case, if any field is wrong this one will be checked when it lose the focus.
 All fields/group fields need a label tag with correct for attribute to work correctly.
 If the object from Validateform is created before to render de form, you can call `validateForm.checkFieldsToValidate();` to add validate functionality after
+To use into a web-component you must define the _scope_ like webComponentName.shadowRoot.